Cyb3rCarr0t/my-angular-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project deployed using Netlify (https://www.netlify.com/) :
+You can view the project on a browser using this link: https://62bdb6aeea054f23032c177a--the-great-cyb3rcarr0t-site.netlify.app/